Alan Rickman as Hans Gruber, shrewd German terrorist leader and self-described “excellent thief”

 The jacket also has a welted breast pocket, jetted hip pockets, a ventless back, and padded shoulders with roped sleeveheads.
 All in all, very befitting for a flashy ’80s terrorist’s power suit.

 Much less is seen of the trousers, especially as Hans spends so much time behind a desk once he has taken control.
 They have side pockets and plain-hemmed bottoms with a full break.
-He wears them with a black leather belt with a gold single-claw buckle.
+He wears them with a black leather belt with a gold single-prong buckle.

 Hans wears a pale blue poplin dress shirt.
 The collar is slim with moderate spread, and the rounded cuffs close with a button.
 The front has a placket and a pointed-bottom pocket over the left breast.

-Just because he’s killing and stealing on Christmas Eve doesn’t mean Hans Gruber isn’t one to inject some holiday fun into his attire!
+Just because he’s killing and stealing on Christmas Eve doesn’t mean Hans Gruber isn’t one to inject some holiday festivity into his attire!
 Hans wears a maroon silk necktie, tied in a four-in-hand knot.

 For his on-screen introduction, Hans Gruber wears the trope-worthy Badass Longcoat, here in the form of a taupe raincoat.
 The coat is worn open with a loose belt hooked through a loop on each side.
 Each lapel has a buttonhole through it, and the jacket’s cuffs close through a single button tab.